-This is a whole school policy so includes the Early Years Foundation Stage.
+This is a whole school policy including the Early Years Foundation Stage.

 This policy is reviewed and updated annually (as a minimum) or as needed when new direction is received.
-The policy is available on the School's website as well as on the School's servers and within the safeguarding file in each staffroom.
+The policy is available on the School's website as well as on the School's OneDrive and within the safeguarding file in each staffroom.